-Renters Choice's primary liquidity requirements are for debt service under its senior credit facilities (the "Senior Credit Facilities"), the notes, other indebtedness outstanding, working capital and capital expenditures.
-As of September 30, 1998, Renters Choice's consolidated indebtedness was approximately \$892.9 million, consisting primarily of \$716.9 million of the Senior Credit Facilities (including the Senior Revolving Credit Facility of \$1.2 million, but excluding outstanding letters of credit under the Letter of Credit/Multidraw Facility), \$175.0 million of the notes and \$1.0 million of other debt.
-In addition, Renters Choice raised \$260 million through the sale of the Convertible Preferred Stock.
-During the nine months ended September 30, 1998, Renters Choice acquired 1,632 stores for an aggregate purchase price of approximately \$1.0 billion.
-Renters Choice also opened 1 new store during the first three quarters of 1998.
+Rent-A-Center's primary liquidity requirements are for debt service under its senior credit facilities, the notes, other indebtedness outstanding, working capital and capital expenditures.
+As of September 30, 1998, Rent-A-Center's consolidated indebtedness was approximately \$892.9 million, consisting primarily of \$716.9 million of the senior credit facilities, including the senior revolving credit facility of \$1.2 million, but excluding outstanding letters of credit under the letter of credit/multidraw facility, \$175.0 million of the notes and \$1.0 million of other debt.
+In addition, Rent-A-Center raised \$260 million through the sale of the convertible preferred stock.
+During the nine months ended September 30, 1998, Rent-A-Center acquired 1,632 stores for an aggregate purchase price of approximately \$1.0 billion.
+Rent-A-Center also opened 1 new store during the first three quarters of 1998.

-Renters Choice purchased \$120.1 million and \$62.0 million of rental merchandise during the nine months ended September 30, 1998 and 1997, respectively.
+Rent-A-Center purchased \$120.1 million and \$62.0 million of rental merchandise during the nine months ended September 30, 1998 and 1997, respectively.

-For the nine months ended September 30, 1998, cash provided (used) by operating activities decreased by \$53.5 million, from \$21.6 million in 1997 to (\$31.9) million in 1998, primarily due to payments on liabilities assumed in the Rent-A-Center Acquisition.
+For the nine months ended September 30, 1998, cash provided (used) by operating activities decreased by \$53.5 million, from \$21.6 million in 1997 to (\$31.9) million in 1998, primarily due to payments on liabilities assumed in the Thorn Americas acquisition.
 Cash used in investing activities increased by \$918.1 million from \$36.7 million in 1997 to \$954.8 million in 1998, principally related to the greater number of stores acquired in 1998 as compared to the number of stores acquired during the same period for 1997.
 Cash provided by financing activities was \$1,072.4 million for the nine months ended September 30, 1998.

-At September 30, 1998, Renters Choice had in place a \$962 million Senior Credit Facility.
-Borrowings under the Senior Credit Facility bore interest at a rate equal to 0.25% to 1.75% over the designated prime rate (8.5% per annum at September 30, 1998) or 1.25% to 2.75% over LIBOR (5.375% at September 30, 1998) at Renters Choice's option.
-At

-September 30, 1998, the average rate on outstanding borrowings was 8.2%.
-For the quarter, the weighted average interest rate under the Senior Credit Facility was 8.4%.
-During the quarter, Renters Choice entered into certain interest rate protection agreements (the "Interest Rate Agreements") with two banks.
-Under the terms of the Interest Rate Agreements, the LIBOR rate used to calculate the interest rate charged on \$500 million of the outstanding senior term debt has been fixed at an average rate of 5.59%.
-These Interest Rate Agreements have terms of three and five years.
+At September 30, 1998, Rent-A-Center had in place a \$962 million senior credit facility.
+Borrowings under the senior credit facility bore interest at a rate equal to 0.25% to 1.75% over the designated prime rate, which was 8.5% per annum at September 30, 1998, or 1.25% to 2.75% over LIBOR, which was 5.375% at September 30, 1998, at Rent-A-Center's option.
+At September 30, 1998, the average rate on outstanding borrowings was 8.2%.
+For the quarter, the weighted average interest rate under the senior credit facility was 8.4%.
+During the quarter, Rent-A-Center entered into certain interest rate protection agreements with two banks.
+Under the terms of the interest rate agreements, the LIBOR rate used to calculate the interest rate charged on \$500 million of the outstanding senior term debt has been fixed at an average rate of 5.59%.
+These interest rate agreements have terms of three and five years.
 Borrowings were collateralized by a lien on substantially all of the assets of the Company.
 A commitment fee equal to .25% to .50% of the unused portion of the term loan facility was payable quarterly.
-The Senior Credit Facility included certain net worth and fixed charge coverage requirements, as well as covenants which restrict additional indebtedness and the disposition of assets not in the ordinary course of business.
-On September 30, 1998, the outstanding borrowings under the Senior Credit Facility were \$716.9 million.
+The senior credit facility included certain net worth and fixed charge coverage requirements, as well as covenants which restrict additional indebtedness and the disposition of assets not in the ordinary course of business.
+On September 30, 1998, the outstanding borrowings under the senior credit facility were \$716.9 million.